sandravizz/Natural-disasters/README.md

 ## EDA

 The first step is always to check your data and variable structure as well as general patterns and trends.
 For this purpose I used [arquero.js](https://uwdata.github.io/arquero/) as a data processing library and [plot.js](https://observablehq.com/plot/) as a plotting library.
-Please find the whole analysis and finding in this [Observable notebook](https://observablehq.com/@sandraviz/billion-dollar-disasters-arquero-js-plot-js?collection=@sandraviz/billion-dollar-disaster).
+Please find the whole analysis and finding in this [Observable notebook](https://observablehq.com/@sandraviz/billion-dollar-disasters-arquero-js-plot-js?collection=@sandraviz/billion-dollar-disaster) with a detailed explanation and presentation in this [video](https://www.youtube.com/watch?v=FaoWCGo88ks)